Insider Tips from the NEW NASM-CPT—from the Experts who Authored It

 What’s more, the course is based on feedback from customers and their clients, experts and researchers in health and fitness, and health-and-fitness education, so it is more intuitive, memorable, and practical than ever before.

 Read on for some of the highlights that personally and professionally impressed Schoenthaler, Sorenson, and other contributing authors of the textbook.
+And if you are interested in trying out the new course yourself, we have affordable payment plans available.

 Intuitive and interactive digital materials